-Come to the Table is proud to offer a variety of resources to faith communities, community organizations, farmers markets, and farmers that engaged in food access work or seeking connections to further their work.
+Come to the Table offers a variety of resources to faith communities, community organizations, farmers markets, and farmers who are engaged in food access work or seeking connections to further their work.

 2013 Come to the Table Guidebook – The Come to the Table Guidebook is a 40-page electronic publication that includes an overview of the theology and issues surrounding farming and food security in North Carolina, perspectives from faith leaders, easy tools for identifying the needs and resources in your community, example projects for congregations to relieve hunger and support local food production, and a resource list.

 Helping Churches Provide COVID-19 Relief – Come to the Table’s COVID-19 relief grants are discussed.

 Rural Faith Leaders Join Workers Calling for Protection and Relief from COVID-19 Outbreaks – CTTT staffer Michelle Osborne discusses the vulnerability of our contract poultry system in the US and the relief and protection that is needed for both meat processing workers and poultry farmers.

 What Can Rural Communities and People of Faith Do to Prevent Suicide? – October 8, 2020 – During this event, which was part of the 2020 Community Conversations Series, moderator Jessica Stokes along with panelists Juan Allen, Rev. Lindsay Ballance Collins, LaMar Grafft, and Tiffany Hall discussed how rural communities and people of faith are responding to mental health crises in their communities.
 Hear stories and practical examples of how mental health is being addressed in different contexts throughout North Carolina.
 RAFI-USA, American Foundation for Suicide Prevention – North Carolina, Partners in Health and Wholeness, and North Carolina Agromedicine Institute joined together to present this event focused on the intersection of mental health, faith communities, and rural communities.